FAQ Pads

 Will reusable pads leak?

-Cloth pads are made to be very absorbent.
-They’re made with wings that snap around the underwear to keep the sides of the underwear safe and dry.
-Our pads have a waterproof backing for extra protection.
-Of course, just like disposable pads, you need to change them out before they get totally saturated.
-After wearing reusable pads for just a short while, you’ll know when to change them right.
-Tips!
-When going to the toilet, you can absorb with a piece of toilet paper the blood content, having so the security that the pads don’t get too saturated.
+Cloth pads are very absorbent, holding the equivalent of minimum 2 regular pads worth.
+They have wings that snap around the underwear to keep the sides of the underwear secure and dry.
+Our pads have a waterproof bottom to avoid leaks.
+Of course, just like disposable pads, you will need to replace them before they are completely soaked.
+After wearing the reusable pads for only a short time, you will know when it is time to change them.Â

 Are Femi.Eko® pads comfortable?